|

 so.

-I consider him my number one example of the attributes that we strive to produce here at Brookridge.
+I will always consider him my number one example of the attributes that we strive to produce here at Brookridge.

-However, I have always said that Pat's main purpose in life is simply to make me smile.
-And he does just that- every day!
+However, I believe that Pat's main purpose in life was simply to make me smile.
+And he did just that- every day.

 |